lawrie/MuraxArduino/README.md

 ### Libraries

-SPI and Wire Arduino libraries are implemented, which use the spinal.lib SPI and I2C peripherals.
+Custom versions odf the Arduino [SPI](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SPI) and [Wire](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Wire) libraries are implemented, which use the spinal.lib SPI and I2C peripheral implementations.

-The SD library is supported using the Blackice SD card, whicg shares pins with the switches.
+The [SD](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SD) library is supported using the Blackice SD card, which shares pins with the switches.
+It currently uses software SPI.

-There is an implementation of the Servo library, which uses a Servo peripheral, currently just on one pin.
+There is a custom implementation of the [Servo](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Servo) library, which uses the Servo peripheral.

-There is an implementation of the MsTimer2 third-party timer library, which can be used for millisecond resolution timer interrupts.
+There is a custom implementation of the [MsTimer2](https://github.com/lawrie/MuraxArduino/tree/master/libraries/MsTimer2) third-party timer library, which can be used for millisecond resolution timer interrupts.

-There is a simple SevenSegment library to display a hex character on a Digilent PMOD SSD.
+There is a simple [SevenSegment](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SevenSegment) library to display a hex character on a Digilent Pmod SSD.

-There is a simple Quadrature library.
+There is a simple [Quadrature](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Quadrature) library.

-There is a version of the Firmata library, but it is not yet tested.
+There is a version of the [Firmata](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Firmata) library, but it is not yet tested.

+There is a custom version of the [EEPROM](https://github.com/lawrie/MuraxArduino/tree/master/libraries/EEPROM) library, which needs an i2c EEPROM module attached to the hardware SPI pins on Blackice Pmod 2.

 ### Third-party libraries